r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      when we use metasploit to build shellcode, msfvenom uses pre-written templates to embebbed the shellcode on it, those templates contain also system calls that migth be detected by AMSI mechanic, to avoid that we need to decode the base64 string produced by msfvenom, search for the syscalls, obfuscate them, and encode the template again to base64 to be embebbed into Unicorn.ps1 article template (or using the default msfvenom template).
+      when we use metasploit to build shellcode, msfvenom uses pre-written templates to embebbed the shellcode on it, those templates contain also system calls that migth be detected by AMSI mechanism, to avoid that we need to decode the base64 string produced by msfvenom, search for the syscalls, obfuscate them, and encode the template again to base64 to be embebbed into Unicorn.ps1 article template (or using the default msfvenom template).